flarom/OwOrdPad/README.md

 ## Features

 - **Rich Text Editing**:			Format your text with various styles, fonts, colors, and sizes.
 - **Basic Formatting Tools**:	Bold, italic, underline, and strikethrough options to enhance your text.
+- **Multiple File Support**:	Edit multiple documents in the same section with the built-in file explorer.
 - **Image Support**:					Insert images into your documents to complement your text.
-- **Basic OLE Support**: Insert graphs, mathematical operations or drawings into your document.
+- **Basic OLE Support**:			Insert graphs, spreadsheets, mathematical operations or drawings into your document.
 - **Find and Replace**:				Easily search for specific words, phrases and lines and replace them as needed.
-- **Snippets**:  Easily create/import snippets.
+- **Snippets**:								Easily import snippets.
 - **Auto Save**:							Keep a backup file from the last edited document safe.

 ## License
 Copyright © 2024 OwOrdPad